miun-jvig/fl-intrusion-detection/README.md

 Note: this project is actively being developed.
 Some features such as the visualization script are still in progress.

 # Introduction
 The aim of this project is to explore federated learning for intrusion detection in a practical implementation on IoT-devices and see how it compares to centralized learning.
 The implementation uses Flower, TensorFlow, Raspberry Pi's, differential privacy, and wandb for tracking and visualization.
-The dataset used is the Edge-IIoTset Cyber Security Dataset of IoT & IIoT (https://www.kaggle.com/datasets/mohamedamineferrag/edgeiiotset-cyber-security-dataset-of-iot-iiot), made by Mohamed Amine FERRAG et al.
+The dataset used is the Edge-IIoTset Cyber Security Dataset of IoT & IIoT (https://www.kaggle.com/datasets/mohamedamineferrag/edgeiiotset-cyber-security-dataset-of-iot-iiot).

 # Requisites
 The code can be run using either embedded devices (I used five Raspberry Pi 3 with 16GB SD-card) or through simulation (see instructions).